Keeping your home warm

 Cover yourself with a blanket or shawl if you are sitting for long periods.
 Try to put your feet up too!
 The air is colder near the floor.

 Don’t panic!
 Collect the water in a bucket and switch off your central heating.
 Turn off your stop tap and turn on your sink taps to drain your water system.
 Don’t touch wiring or switches which you suspect may have been affected.
 If in doubt turn off your electricity at the mains and call a plumber.
-For more information call 0845 746 2200 or visit the United Utilities website.
+Visit the united utilities website for more information.

 Gritting and snow clearance